WWE News: Chris Hero Returned To WWE NXT And Called Out Shinsuke Nakamura

 The element of surprise isn’t like the way it used to be in the WWE.
-Before the ages of social media and the Internet’s relevance in society, the WWE was one of the best.
+Before the ages of social media and the internet’s relevance in society, the WWE was one of the best.
 For example, in the mid-2000’s, Shawn Michaels and Chris Jericho made their illustrious returns to the WWE.
-Both men went on a long hiatus to work on other projects, recover from lingering injuries or try and get rid of the feeling of being burnt out of professional wrestling.
+Both men went on a long hiatus to work on other projects, recover from lingering injuries, or try and get rid of the feeling of being burnt out of professional wrestling.

 Without social media, the WWE Universe had no idea they would be coming back.
 Michaels returned to confront Randy Orton when he won the WWE championship.
 The Legend Killer was known for taking out veterans of the wrestling industry, most notably Dusty Rhodes and Mick Foley.
 As for Jericho, he came in after Michaels entered the WWE ring once again.
 He also wanted to wrestle Orton and take the WWE championship.